-Project managers use trade-offs during project planning and every week during the life of the project whenever they have a variance or a change request.
+Project managers use trade off to provide decision-makers with data on the impact of a change on scope, time, cost, quality and risks.
+That the sponsor understands the full impa whenever they have a variance or a change request.
+Trade offs maintain the project’s feasibility.
 Project Manager Skills Main Page

 Project Trade-off Language